Beloth/Ostston/Next/Notes.md

 Mal wakes from the nightmare.
 Wings have grown to a 2 foot wing span.
 Disadvantage to any Dex based rolls as you are unuse to them.
 They throw off you're centre of balance.
 1 week.

+###Temple

+Crystal similiar to the one the party destoryed in the 1st clearing.
+Cultist surrounding it chanting.
+It flicks in time with the stone portal.

 ####Archanist Shaniera & High Marshal Felarn